FrankDoka/Doka-front-end/content/blog/resume-challenge-3/index.md

 ---
-title: "Backend Technologies and APIs"
+title: "Backend technologies and APIs"
 description: "Creating our backend foundation using AWS Services such as API Gateways, Lambda, and DynamoDB.
 Exploring IAM Permissions more indepth."
 dateString: August 2023
 draft: false